tommilligan/prowl-github-app/README.md

         - tommilligan
         - octocat

+      # Automatically merge the PR when all checks have passed, without a merge command
+      # default: false
+      # accumulator: every
+      auto_pounce: false
       # Treat the author of the PR as an approving review
       # default: false
       # accumulator: every